 This white sand beach is sometimes referred to as Maine’s surfer paradise, but Higgins Beach is also great for stand up paddleboarding, swimming, fishing, or just walking along the soft sand.
 Its easy proximity to Portland means you can spend your day playing in the water before heading up the road to tour some of the best breweries Portland has to offer.

 A visit to Higgins Beach does come with a caveat, however: watch where you park!
 Parking is limited and STRICTLY enforced, so follow all parking signs to the letter.
-Higgins has public restrooms, showers, but no lifeguards, so enter the water at your own risk.
+This Maine beach also has public restrooms and showers, but no lifeguards, so enter the water at your own risk.
 At low tide, you can explore the exposed remains of The Shipwreck of 1897, too!
-If you can play by Higgins’ rules, you’ll be rewarded with a cool visit to a beach with some stellar surf!

 Birch Point Beach State Park in Owls Head, ME